replicatedhq/help-center/content/docs/collapse.md

-+++
-date = "2017-04-10T16:42:50+01:00"
+---
+date: 2017-04-10T16:42:50+01:00
-draft = false
+draft: false
-weight = 180
+weight: 180
+description: Smoothly and reliably collapse elements for extra convenience
+title: Collapse
-description = "Smoothly and reliably collapse elements for extra convenience" title = "Collapse" bref="Collapsable elements are horizontally aligned tabs, in a way.
-Jokes aside, collapsable elements are useful and easy to setup, both for direct purpose of switching between content while collapsing everything else, and for navigation use cases" toc = true
+bref: Collapsable elements are horizontally aligned tabs, in a way.
+Jokes aside, collapsable elements are useful and easy to setup, both for direct purpose of switching between content while collapsing everything else, and for navigation use cases
-+++
+toc: true
+---

 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>
 <div class="example">